 But now let us suppose, that the content could be provided on line, that there was software to support that online delivery, socialisation and motivation.
 Now, the cost of providing a course is little more than the software and the server and almost any person with the skills to present and deliver a course, could in effect set up their own university.
 Indeed, one need not even be a traditional academic to start delivering online courses.

 So, not only will the internet reduce and undermine the traditional “high-street” university concept, it will also make it possible to deliver course content in an “ebay” style, where there is effectively no University at all.
-Where courses a bought not as part of a complete “degree” but more piecemeal as and when needed.
+Where courses are bought not as part of a complete “degree” but more piecemeal as and when needed.

 But what about standards?